 For instance, to display a list of employees for a specific year, you set up a URL path (e.g., employee/year) and write a corresponding view function (e.g., year_archive).
 When a user enters "yourwebsitename.com/employee/2020", the following steps occur:

-a) The request reaches your Web Application.
+a) The request will reach your Web Application.

 b) Django extracts the year and view function name from the URL mapper.